dmd-program/dmd-400-sp17/animation.md

 ## Animated short film

 Short films can often be one of the most compelling means of storytelling.
 They can sometimes be completed by one person over the course of multiple years, or by a skilled team in a few short months.
 It is unusual for a short film to be quickly created by only one person, as there are many production requirements that take time to produce.
-If you would like to create a short film, consider assembling a team with complimentary skills, or choose an animation style that can be rapidly produced if you are working solo.
+If you would like to create a short film, consider assembling a team with complimentary skills, or choose an animation process and style that can be rapidly produced if you are working solo.

 ### Production requirements